Freedom of Information

 You must also pay the FOI Application Fee for us to start processing your request (or apply for us to waive the fee, if paying the fee would cause you hardship).
 We accept payment by cheque (made out to the Victorian Building Authority) or by credit card authority (Visa/MasterCard only).

 If you are paying by credit card authority, you should not send any of those details by email.
-The VBA does not guarantee the security of your electronic transmission and accepts no liability if these details are intercepted and used by a third party without your consent.
+The VBA accepts no liability if these details are intercepted and used by a third party without your consent.

-Your request for documents should be sent by post to:
+Requests for documents held by the VBA should be sent by email to email@example.com or posted to:

 Freedom of Information Officer